 I neglected my eyebrows for the better part of 20 years.
 In their natural state they're basically translucent, so I saw no need to shape them (I know, I know).
-But there was one day that shaped both my life and my brows and would lead me down a path that had me finding out first-hand what microblading is like.
+But there was one day that shaped both my life and my brows and would lead me down a path that had me finding out first-hand what microblading your eyebrows is like.
 On this day, I had them filled in by a professional.
 She recommended that I try brow tinting, because blonde brows are really hard to fill in.
 So I did.

 Life-changing is a term that gets thrown around a lot, but I'm going to use it here because there's no other way to describe the trajectory of my life.
 After that, I was a woman possessed.
 I became obsessed with my brows, tinting them every four to six weeks and hoarding piles of pomades, gels, and pencils to fill them in when they inevitably began to lighten.

 Then, a couple of years ago, I noticed my brows begin to thin.
 (Fun fact: Did you know stress can cause this?
 Cool.)
 To say I took it well would be a vast overstatement.
 Imagine me shaking my fist at the sky and wondering why I had so little time with perfect brows.

 It was right around this time that a treatment called microblading, a process that involves tattooing hairlike strokes onto your brow area, started gaining popularity.
 Microblading, it seemed, was the messiah come to save my face from it's slow decline into browless-ness.